JeremyAnsel/xwa_hooks/xwa_hook_weapon_color/zip/readme.txt

 The default value is 0.

 XXX in WeaponImpactColorXXX goes from 280 to 307.
 When present, this overrides the default impact color.
 If it is set to 0, the default value will be used.
 You can define a different impact color for all weapons.
-The default impact colors are defined in "hook_weapon_color.cfg".
+The default impact colors are defined in the "hook_weapon_color.cfg" file or the "hook_weapon_color" section of "hooks.ini".

 EnergyBarColorLaserHigh and EnergyBarColorLaserLow define the color of the laser energy bar.
 EnergyBarColorIonHigh and EnergyBarColorIonLow define the color of the ion energy bar.

 XXX in WeaponLightColorXXX goes from 280 to 307.
 When present, this overrides the default lighting effect color.
 If it is set to 0, the default value will be used.
 You can define a different light color for all weapons.
-The default light colors are defined in "hook_weapon_color.cfg".
+The default light colors are defined in the "hook_weapon_color.cfg" file or the "hook_weapon_color" section of "hooks.ini".

 FG in _fgFG_ defines the flight group markings.